Search the tax lists

 You can also check if someone has searched for you.
 If you search for anyone, they can see that you did.

-The tax lists will remain available at skatteetaten.no for one year after they are published around the time the tax assessment is ready in October.
+The tax lists will remain available at skatteetaten.no for one year after they are published around the time the tax assessment is ready in autumn.
 Usually, the list is updated four times a year.
 After you log in, you can check in the bottom right corner of the webpage to see what date the content was last updated.

 Find out who searched for you